Court of Appeal of Tanzania

 8 December 2022

-Applicant failed to show good cause or account for delay; extension of time to seek review was refused.
+Applicant failed to show good cause or account for delay to extend time for filing a review; application dismissed.

 8 December 2022